 "How blessed are those who hunger and thirst for righteousness! for they will be filled."
 (Mat 5:6 CJB)

 When we wrong such a person, we cause them to feel disillusioned; we set ourselves as a stumbling block in the way of the blind, which the Torah defines as a sin.

 " 'Do not speak a curse against a deaf person or place an obstacle in the way of a blind person; rather, fear your God; I am Adonai.
 (Lev 19:14 CJB)

 When we proclaim ourselves as believers, as followers of the Messiah, we take upon ourselves the duty and responsibility of representing Him in his great advocacy mission of redemptive hope.
 He came as the Light to the world, so we should be His Light to the world (Mat 5:14).
 He did not come to judge, so He has not sent us to judge!

 I have come as a light into the world, so that everyone who trusts in me might not remain in the dark.
 If anyone hears what I am saying and does not observe it, I don't judge him; for I did not come to judge the world, but to save the world.
 (Joh 12:46-47 CJB)

-As our master and rabbi Yeshua taught us, it is important to practice the ceremonial commandments such as eating kosher and remembering the Shabbat, but the best testimony that we can be of the spirit of HaShem is always through the sample of our lives.
+As our Master and Rabbi Yeshua taught us, it is important to practice the ceremonial commandments, such as eating kosher and remembering the Shabbat, but the best testimony that we can be in the spirit of HaShem is always through the sample of our lives.
 It is brought through the type of relationship that we conduct with others.
-It is also brought though honest business practices, charity, compassion, altruism, and showing mercy, patience and understanding.
+It is also brought through honest business practices, charity, compassion, altruism, and showing mercy, patience and understanding.